Enumerative Galois theory for number fields: Introduction

 \subsection{Funding and acknowledgements}

 SC was supported by EPSRC Fellowship Grant EP/S00226X/2 and thanks Samir Siksek for helpful discussions.
-Both authors are indebted to the Mathematisches Forschungsinstitut Oberwolfach for favourable working conditions.
+Both authors are indebted to the Mathematisches Forschungsinstitut Oberwolfach for favourable working conditions, and thank the anonymous referees for constructive comments.